• Skip to primary navigation

 However, it can become tough if overcooked or incorrectly sliced against the grain.

-On the other hand, sirloin is tender with a milder flavor profile due to its higher fat content.
+On the other hand, sirloin is tender with a milder flavor due to its higher fat content.

 It does not require marination but benefits greatly from resting after cooking.